Patrick Süskind

 Patrick Süskind (/de/; born 26 March 1949) is a German writer and screenwriter, known best for his novel Perfume: The Story of a Murderer, first published in 1985.

 Early life

 Süskind was born in Ambach, Bavaria.
-His father was writer and journalist, Wilhelm Emanuel Süskind, who worked for the newspaper Süddeutsche Zeitung and was the co-author of the well-known publication Aus dem Wörterbuch des Unmenschen (From the Dictionary of an Inhuman), a critical collection of essays concerning the language of the Nazi era.
+His father was writer and journalist, Wilhelm Emanuel Süskind, who worked for the newspaper Süddeutsche Zeitung and was a co-author of the well-known book Aus dem Wörterbuch des Unmenschen (From the Dictionary of an Inhuman), a critical collection of essays concerning the language of the Nazi era.
 His mother, Annemarie Süskind, née Schmitt, was a sports teacher; his older brother Martin Erhard Süskind (1944–2009) was a journalist and speechwriter.

-After his qualification testing for university and his mandatory community service, Süskind studied medieval and modern history at the University of Munich and in Aix-en-Provence from 1968 to 1974, but never graduated.
+After his qualification testing for university and his mandatory community service, Süskind studied medieval and modern history at LMU Munich and two semesters in Aix-en-Provence from 1968 to 1974, but never graduated.
 Funded by his parents, he relocated to Paris, where he wrote "mainly short, unpublished fiction and longer screenplays which were not made into films".